Never Meant To Be Gone So Long

 【ᴛᴡ ғᴏʀ ᴍᴇɴᴛɪᴏɴ ᴏғ ᴅᴇᴀᴛʜ, ʜᴇʀᴏɪɴ ᴀᴅᴅɪᴄᴛɪᴏɴ, ᴀɴᴅ sᴇx ᴡᴏʀᴋ】

 Concrete As A Painkiller, as an album, had ended up landing on its feet—despite the haste with which it’d been recorded.
 The shows in the wake of its release were selling well, sometimes selling out, and tonight Anarchy had seen that the club was packed.
 Songs about heartbreak had clout, and maybe how rushed and raw Concrete came out was part of the appeal.
-The lyrics Kohao had written almost half a year ago certainly still had power enough to bend his spine onstage as he sang into the mic, eyes closed and teeth bared;
+The lyrics Kato had written almost half a year ago certainly still had power enough to bend his spine onstage as he sang into the mic, eyes closed and teeth bared;

 You loved me like chloroform!”